davewatters/pwnytrap/README.md

 ## - Features -
+- **API Key** This app requires a valid [HaveIBeenPwned.com] API Key and when first run the program checks for its presence in a file called `creds.json`.

 - **Check Password** allows the user to type in a password.
 For confidentiality, the letters typed are not shown on screeen.
 Internally the password is encrypted using the SHA-1 hashing algorithm and only the first five characters are used to build the search query for the API.
 The response will indicate whether the password was compromised and how many times it appears in the database.
 The message is dsplayed in red if it was matched and green if it wasn't.
 (You can read more about implementing password privacy using the k-anonymity model [here](https://www.troyhunt.com/ive-just-launched-pwned-passwords-version-2/#cloudflareprivacyandkanonymity).)
 <h2 align="center"><img src="readme-docs/lookup-password.png"></h2>